dwheelerau/animal-count/README.md

     - uncheck any options for a desktop icon, but accept options for a shortcut in the menu
     - Note: The software center will report that the install failed, ignore this message, instead check for the `Anaconda` shortcut options in the menu.
-    - if you are using a non-soe computer used this link [Anaconda](https://www.anaconda.com/download)
+    - if you are using a non-soe computer use this link [Anaconda](https://www.anaconda.com/download)
     - If the above failed see the section on using Miniconda

-2. Install `git` through the software center (this will add bash tools)
+2. Install `git` through the software center (this will add the required bash tools)
 3. Open a `conda powershell terminal` avaiable through `Anaconda navigator shortcut`
 4. Run the following code (copy line by line) that will create a new environment to install dependencies

 ```
 conda create --name=labelme python=3